-Where AIV status is suspended, actions will be added to their Provider Improvement Action Plan (PIAP) detailing where improvements need to be made and clear deadlines for completion.
+Where AIV status is suspended, actions will be placed detailing where improvements need to be made and clear deadlines for completion.
 Where improvements have been implemented, Open Awards reserves the right to decide whether to remove or extend the period of AIV Status suspension.
 Where improvements have not been fully implemented, Open Awards will withdraw AIV Status and all learners yet to receive results will be externally quality assured by Open Awards.
 We reserve the right to charge a fee for such activities.